tinymce/tinymce-docs/advanced/creating-a-plugin.md

 });
 ```

-Sometimes you don't have all the translations that the full TinyMCE package has this would result in a 404 error while loading the non existing file.
+Sometimes you don't have all the translations that the full TinyMCE package has this would result in a 404 error while loading the non-existing file.
 This can be avoided by adding this line to the top of your plugin file.

 ```js
 tinymce.PluginManager.requireLangPack('example', 'sv_SE,de_AT');